SyedAmrez/SLOT-B-CSA1686-DWDM/Assignment-4/README.md

 (iii) Plot Histogram for the above frequency division

 2. Perform the Association analysis for supermarket data set.

-3.
+3.Implementation of the Data Segmentation by Expectation Maximization  (EM) Algorithm  and K- means through WEKA using “cancer”  dataset.
-4. Implementation of the Data Segmentation by Expectation Maximization  (EM) Algorithm  and K- means through WEKA using “cancer”  dataset.
 1. Cluster   2.
 Visualize